 The benefits of cloud computing to your business are vast and they’re only predicted to increase as more businesses adopt this way of working. and cloud computing is only set to grow in the future.
 If you’re on the fence about moving over to the cloud, we’ve got the top five benefits of cloud computing for business.

 Decreased business costs

 Switching over to a new system, platform or set of processes will always come with some upfront costs.
 But once that investment has been made, cloud computing will begin to reduce your costs.
 Mainly because cloud computing offers a pay-as-you-go payment model, where you pay only for what your business needs.
 Plus, if you need to scale up in the future, the option is always there.
-Whether it’s more memory for your business email or additional users to your file management system, there’s always room to scale up or down as your business needs change.
+Whether it’s more memory for your business email or add users to your file management system, there’s always room to scale up or down as your business needs change.

 Data protection, since the implementation of the POPI Act and increased cybercrime activity, has become an extremely high priority for SMEs across the country.
 Cybersecurity is a must-have, not just a nice-to-have.
 It’s an essential part of running a business and cloud computing offers all the basics.
-Of course regularly changing passwords and educating staff on best practices is still important, but with cloud computing you will get automatic authentication and encryption systems to secure your business data.
+Of course, regularly changing passwords and educating staff on best practices is still important, but with cloud computing, you will get automatic authentication and encryption systems to secure your business data.
 You get instant access to protection from hackers, malware and theft.

 Additionally, if your colleagues and staff travel frequently or work remotely, you can get even more protection with a Virtual Private Network (VPN).
 Your entire connection between the server and all devices is encrypted via secure tunnel, upping the privacy of your business data.